Last updated: April 2022

 Where it is necessary for your personal data to be forwarded to another organisation, we will use appropriate security measures to protect your personal data in transit.

 We will not share your information for marketing purposes with companies outside our group of companies.

-The data we collect may be transferred to, and stored at, destinations outside of the European Economic Area (EEA) in the provision of services agreed to in your contract with us.
-If we do transfer your data outside of the EEA, we will make sure that appropriate protection is in place to transfer your information securely, in line with data protection law, which includes but is not limited to, countries which the UK has made an ‘adequacy decision’ on.
+The data we collect may be transferred to, and stored at, destinations outside of the UK in the provision of services agreed to in your contract with us.
+If we do transfer your data outside of the UK, we will make sure that appropriate protection is in place to transfer your information securely, in line with data protection law, which includes but is not limited to, countries which the UK has made an ‘adequacy decision’ on.

 From your initial contact with Paradigm Norton, you will be asked how you would prefer us to communicate with you, which could be by phone to your mobile, home or professional number, by text, email, post or online portal, along with giving you control over what you receive (where this is possible).
 This will also be confirmed within the engagement paperwork and can be changed, by you, at any time.